Why analyse art work?

 I’m pleased with the balance of the proportion of the circle quadrants with the design outside the circle.
 I achieved a kind of proportional balance with the pointers.

 I’ve acknowledged each of the rules so far.
-The number of works needed within a tight timeframe frees me from the re-working marks I feel could to be improved.
+The number of works needed within a tight timeframe frees me from the re-working marks.
 No time for that.

-The biggest win is the ability to create on the fly and not agonise (as much) over an imperfect mark; move on quickly and create more.
+The biggest win is creating on the fly and moving quickly past an imperfect mark by making more.
 I think the collection of ragged imperfect marks attains new beauty en masse.

-The guidelines for Red Playground series are met in that I’ve continue exploring the properties of Inktense.
+One target I aimed for in Red Playground series was fulfilled in that I explored the properties of Inktense.
 Importantly, I’ve learned how to make a layer colourfast before adding the next.
 The success of mastering this colourfastness is evident in the resulting work.
 Layering thin primary colours over the pre-treated support evokes a magical flame-like effect.

 Because I’m in a year of exploration I choose to not entertain what I could do to improve.
-I battle against being hypercritical the further I analyse, which is in direct contravention of my aim to play.
-Perhaps that assessment will come later.
-No pressure.
+I don’t want to be hypercritical right now.
+I’d rather play.
+Perhaps analysis will come later.
+No pressure right now.

-‘Red Playground – Finish What you started’ was inspired by can ‘Can Red Come Out to Play VII’, from an earlier series of mine.
+‘Red Playground – Finish What you started’ was inspired by can ‘Can Red Come Out to Play VII’.
 How do the two relate to one another?

 They are related.
 But distinct.
 I like that.

-Gazing at ‘Red Playground – Finish what you started’, sitting on top of vintage rimu New Zealand high school lockers that I refinished last spring, satisfaction washes over me.
-The artwork, interrupted for a season, is now complete.
+Gazing at ‘Red Playground – Finish what you Started’ atop my gently restored vintage rimu New Zealand high school lockers, satisfactions washes over me.
+The artwork, put aside for a season, is now complete.
 It lives on to inspire future work.

-Leaning against an original 1889 lithograph of the Outline Map of the lands know as Oklahoma Indian Territory, a keepsake from my parent’s collection of earthly goods, the newest work sits comfortably midst the bygone.
+My new work leans against an original 1889 lithograph of the Outline Map of the lands known as Oklahoma Indian Territory.
+I treasure how the new work sits comfortably with a keepsake from my parent’s collection of earthly goods and the old lockers.
+The recent next to the bygone.
 The fading winter sun gently illuminates the tableau.
-Gum wood snaps and pops in the fireplace, as I sip my hot cup of tea.
+Meanwhile blue gum logs snap and pop in the Yunca as I sip my hot cup of tea.

 I savour the satisfaction and amazement of how simple plodding, planning, and focus continues to shape my life.